 Telephone: 020 8240 4821

 Nicola graduated from the University of Portsmouth in 2005 with a first class BSc (Hons) degree in Sports Science.
-Having developed a keen interest in health during her undergraduate degree, Nicola continued her studies and completed her PhD at Portsmouth in the area of obesity and body composition.
+Having developed a keen interest in health and exercise during her degree Nicola then completed a PhD at Portsmouth in the area of obesity and body composition in 2010.

-Nicola joined St Mary's full time in 2010 and is currently a Senior Lecturer in the area of Health and Exercise Science, contributing to a number of undergraduate and postgraduate modules.
+Nicola is now a senior lecturer and researcher based at St Mary's University.
+She teaches on a number of modules on the undergraduate Health and Exercise Science programme and the postgraduate Applied Sports Nutrition programme, specialising in research methods and anthropometry.
 Nicola is also an accredited ISAK Level III anthropometrist delivering ISAK accredited training courses to a wide range of sport and health professionals.

-Nicola's research interests in the exercising female have led to collaboration with the Research Group in Breast Health at the University of Portsmouth.
-This has resulted in publications and conference presentations in the area of female health and exercise including breast pain and bra fit issues in marathon runners, the influence of body composition on breast kinematics, and the relationship between breast size and anthropometry.
-With the aim of increasing scientific knowledge of breast health, and raising awareness of this important aspect of women's health, Nicola is currently involved with a number of other research projects including three-dimensional scanning of breasts, and improving breast education for schoolgirls.
+Research interests in the exercising female have led to collaboration with the Research Group in Breast Health at the University of Portsmouth and the development of the Female Health and Wellbeing Research Group at St Mary's University.
+This has resulted in publications and conference presentations in the area of female health and exercise including breast pain and bra fit issues in exercising females, breast education of adolescent schoolgirls, and menstrual disturbances in female athletes.

 Peer Reviewed Publications